What is PCOS/PCOD?

 The main cause of PCOS is not sure.
 But the main effect is due to the high level of male hormones.
 This prevents the ovaries from producing ovarian hormones and producing eggs and egg maturation.
 Some of the factors involved implicate the following:

-- Insulin resistance.
-70% PCOS cases show the cells cannot use insulin properly, so, there is the excess of insulin in the body.
+- Insulin resistance– 70% PCOS Treatment in Delhi cases show the cells cannot use insulin properly, so, there is the excess of insulin in the body.

 - Internal Inflammation–Women with PCOS often have increased levels of inflammation in their body.